COVID-19 Fall 2021 Campus Safety Plan

 Beginning September 1, 2021, faculty, staff or students who have not submitted proof that they are fully vaccinated against COVID-19 will be required to undergo COVID-19 testing twice per week in order to access campus buildings.

 - Visitor Protocol

 To assist with contact tracing and minimize people entering our campus buildings, non-essential visitors will be limited as much as possible.
 Visitors entering the building will be asked to sign in and record what parts of the building they will be accessing.
-Visitors will also be subject to health screening protocols.
-Visitor requests for access for restroom use only will be limited by public safety staff.
+Visitor requests for access for restroom use only will be limited by Public Safety staff.

 - Vendor Management

 Any vendors providing services on campus will be asked to provide a COVID-19 Reopening plan as it pertains to their operations (i.e., food vendors, contractors, etc.).
 Activities by vendors must follow current CDC, PDPH, PADOH, and CCP recommendations for in person operations.
 Vendors will be required to comply with the City of Philadelphia’s COVID-19 Vaccine Mandate for Higher Education.